 How can I participate?

-Two comprehensive efforts represent the most important observational studies of FTD in the United States today:
+The ARTFL–LEFFTDS Longitudinal Frontotemporal Lobar Degeneration (ALLFTD) Study combines two comprehensive efforts that represent the most important observational studies of FTD in the United States today:

 - ARTFL –Advancing Research and Treatment of Frontotemporal Lobar Degeneration (ARTFL) is a natural-history study of FTD.
 It is open to anyone with an FTD disorder, as well as to family members of individuals with genetically-caused FTD.
 ARTFL is funded by the NIH and is part of the Rare Diseases Clinical Research Network.